averykhoo/recipes/recipes/carbonated-fruit.md

 * dry ice
 * wide-mouth polycarbonate bottle (e.g. nalgene)
-* some fruit (ideally soft-ish fruit) skinned or at least sliced open
+* some fruit (ideally soft-ish fruit) peeled and maybe sliced open
-    * pears
+    * peeled and sliced pears
-    * strawberries
+    * strawberries (safe not to peel these)
-    * watermelon
+    * watermelon chunks
-    * grapes
+    * peeled grapes
     * orange slices

 instructions:

+1. peel, slice, and chill the fruit in the fridge
-1. put fruit in bottle
+2. put fruit in bottle
-2. put one marble sized (diameter 1/2 inch ~= 1.5cm) chunk of dry ice in the bottle
+3. put one marble sized (diameter 1/2 inch ~= 1.5cm) chunk of dry ice in the bottle
-3. cap the bottle
+4. cap the bottle
-4. wait a bit for the dry ice to turn to gas
+5. wait a bit for the dry ice to turn to gas
+6. let the gas infuse into the fruit for a bit
+7. very slowly uncap the bottle, letting the gas leak out before fully unscrewing the cap

 slightly hand-wavy science: